CodeYourFuture/mentors-pack-contents/src/before-you-join.md

 - Read the contents of this site
 - Agree to the Code of Conduct
-- Tell us what roles you'd like to be involved
+- Tell us what roles you'd like to be involved with

-# Once you join, make sure:
+# Once you join, you will be added to:

-- You are added to our Slack channel (scotland, scotland-mentors and scoland-class-x)
+- Our Slack channel (scotland, scotland-mentors and scoland-class-x)

-- You are added to the calendar to receive notifications of classes and changes of locations and times (tell us when you no longer want to receive those).
+- The Google calendar notifications of class dates, times and locations (please tell us when you no longer want to receive those).

--